• Skip to main content

 Choose a place in your home or classroom to put your corner that will give children less stimulation and the opportunity to pause and be with their emotions.

-Just like you only need two things in your Mindful Feelings space, there are two steps.
-Help your child identify the emotion and then hold space for that emotion with e flexible choice.
+Just like you only need two things in your Mindful Feelings space, there are a few steps to helping your child through their big emotions.
+Read more about the C.A.L.M. method.

 Some children want comfort when they are upset and seek connection.
 In the midst of a tantrum, these children may be soothed by a simple hug.